Economy of Oman: Training and Omanisation

 In order to meet the training and Omanisation requirements of the banking sector, the Omani Institute of Bankers was established in 1983 and has since played a leading role in increasing the number of Omanis working in the sector.
 The Central Bank monitors the progress made by the commercial banks with Omanisation and in July 1995 issued a circular stipulating that by the year 2000, at least 75% of senior and middle management positions should be held by Omanis.
 In the clerical grades 95% of staff should be Omanised and 100% in all other grades.
 At the end of 1999, no less than 98.8% of all positions were held by Omanis.
 Women made up 60% of the total.
 During 2001 the percentage of Omanis employed at senior and middle management levels went up from 76.7% to 78.8%.
 There was a slight increase in the clerical grade percentage to 98.7%, while the non-clerical grades had already reached 100% Omanisation in 1998.
 The banking sector currently employs 2,113 senior and middle managers supported by 4,757 other staff.

 The Ministry has issued a decision regulating tourist guides, who in future will be required to have a license.
 This Ministerial decision aims at encouraging professionalism in the industry as well as providing career opportunities for Omanis who will be encouraged to learn foreign languages so as to replace foreign tour guides.
 In January 1996, a major step forward in the training of Omanis in the hotel industry came with the opening of the National Hospitality Institute (NHI).
 The institute is a public company quoted on the Omani Stock exchange.
 In February 1997, the first batch of 55 male and female trainees, sponsored by the Vocational Training Authority, were awarded their first level certificates and were given on-the-job training in several hotels.
 In May 1999, the fourth batch of 95 trainees obtained their NVQs, bringing the number of Omanis trained by the institute to around 450.
 Omanis now make up 37% of the 34,549 employees in the hotel and catering business, which exceeds the Omanisation target of 30% set by the Government.
 The NHI has also trained catering staff from the Sultan's Armed Forces and has launched a two-year tour guide course, which includes language training, safe driving, first aid and a knowledge of local history and geography.

+In 2025 Oman become the first country in the Gulf to impose a personal income tax.
+Oman, will impose a 5% tax on taxable income for individuals earning over 42,000 Omani rials ($109,091) per year starting from 2028.

 Investment

 The stock market capitalisation of listed companies in Oman was valued at $15,269 million in 2005 by the World Bank.

+In 2025 Moody's upgraded Oman's long-term issuer and senior unsecured ratings to "Baa3" from "Ba1", due to expectations of continued improvement in debt ratios and resilience to lower oil prices.